iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Moreau Envelope and Proximal Mapping.md

 \end{aligned}
 $$

-Which is the Huber function in statistics.
+Which is the Huber Loss function in statistics.

 Dimitry's Comments: The prox operator is a generalization of the set distance operations on sets. see [[Set Projections and Dist]] for more. in fact their share similarities when the function $f$ is convex, closed and proper.
 More specifically, prox with a parameter of $1$ gives Lipschitz continuous function with a Lipschitz constant of $L=1$.